 None of the above listed submission enclosures will be returned.

 Requested in the online entry form are available press notes and publicity materials such as: Synopsis of the film (in English), a statement of the director on the film, biography and filmography of the director and full cast and credits list.
 In case an item is not available at the time of submission, it will be requested immediately upon selection (see also regulation 4).

-All films presented at the festival are selected by the festival's programmers and invited through its programme department.
-In case the programming team decides not to include a submitted film in IFFR, filmmakers will be notified as soon as possible, and no later than January 7th.
+All films presented at the festival are selected by the festival’s programmers and invited through its programme department.
+In case the programming team decides not to include a submitted film in IFFR, filmmakers will be notified as soon as possible via email

 Announcements of selected films as well as film programmes are at the discretion of the festival.

 After successfully receiving a film entry, the festival will not issue any refunds.

 Participation in the festival requires the unconditional adherence to its regulations as set out here.

 4.2 Catalogue materials